Skip to main content

 PHYS 1800: Engineering Mechanics

 This first physics course you will be taking may mostly be a review of high school physics since it mostly covers mechanics (kinematics, force, energy, etc.).
 These topics are important for mechanical, civil, and space engineers.
-Otherwise, this will be the last time you'll see mechanics in your degree.
+Otherwise, this will be the last time you'll see mechanics.

 ENG 1102: Engineering Design Principles

 This ENG course will be your first design course.
 Just as the course title says, you'll be taught about engineering designs for solving problems through drawings, frameworks, models, aesthetics, etc. This class is handy if you're in mechanical or civil engineering.
-You get to work on a project using 3D modeling software like Fusion 360 (and possibly 3D printing them).
-But honestly, it felt like I'm was just learning filler just to get my credit.
+Some of the projects I did was using 3D modeling software like Fusion 360 (and possibly 3D printing them).
+I honestly didn't really find this course useful I feel like it's mainly aimed at mechanical, civil and space engineering.

 You may also be placed in a group to propose an engineering design as a potential solution for a current world or local problem.
 Make sure you are focusing on a design for a technical problem, rather than a social problem.
 Just like ENG 1101, straightforward class.